Ubu Roi at the Barbican

 The technical side of this production is nearly flawless, with clever use of a hand-held camera that projects in-depth probing of his parent’s house onto the back wall.
 The full image of the house is extended in the audiences’ mind and adds another dimension to the performers on stage not usually available in live theatre.
 The sound effects and lighting merged to be powerful scene setters and conjure images of cringeworthy gore.

 Subtitled throughout, non French speakers should not be dissuaded from buying a ticket: the comedy and quality of this show surpass the confines of language.
 Suitable for anyone from the age of 16, Ubu Roi is a directional triumph from Donnellan and the Cheek by Jowl production team.
 Warning: you will come away fighting the urge to build a fort in your own living room.

 Photos: Johan Persson

-Ubu Roi is at the Barbican until 22nd June, for further information or to book visit here.
+Ubu Roi is at the Barbican until 22nd June 2014.
+For further information or to book visit the theatre’s website here.